kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/metadata/design/material3/usage.md

 Themes are managed through `core.ui.theme.ThemeState` instance.
 This instance is pre-configured in dependency injection (DI) through the `app.di.state.ProvidesThemeState` class.

-You can modify the themes provided and add your own to the configuration easily.

 ```kotlin
 @Module
 @InstallIn(SingletonComponent::class)